Calendar Access and Training

 Training

 There is a one-time training fee of $150 per instrument.
 The goal of training is to ensure you feel confident, independent, and capable of operating the instrument safely and efficiently.
-You can expect multiple sessions, depending on your individual progress.
-Training will typically be done in pairs or individually, though group sessions of up to three people may be allowed in some cases.
-The first session will cover the following topics.
-Since there are many important details, please bring something to take notes with:
+Training consists of two components, which may be completed in either order:

-1. The basic physics and optics of fluorescence microscopy.
+• The basic physics and optics of fluorescence microscopy.